SantiagoTorricella/Weather-app/README.md

 # Weather-app
-App that displays the weather from the city that you enter on the searchbar.
+App that displays the weather of the location that the user searchs.

-This is the first project where i use async coding with api requests.
+The aim of this project was to start understanding async code while using api requests to obtain and use the data.
+This project is part of The Odin Project JS Curriculum.

 [**LIVE DEMO**](https://santiagotorricella.github.io/Weather-app/)

 ### Future work
-- Redesing UI
+- Redesign UI
 - Better display for weather imgs